About Chemists Celebrate Earth Week

 Chemists Celebrate Earth Week (CCEW) is a community-based program of the American Chemical Society (ACS).
 This annual program unites ACS local sections, student chapters, technical divisions, businesses, schools, and individuals in communicating the positive role that chemistry plays in the world.
 CCEW occurs annually during the week of Earth Day, which is April 22.

 Earth Day was first officially recognized on April 22, 1970 as a way to demonstrate support for a healthy environment, raise awareness about environmental issues, and remind people that we all need to contribute to a sustainable planet.

 For years, chemists have been promoting a better world through recyclable plastics, cleaner-burning fuels, phosphate-free detergents, environmental monitoring, and green chemistry initiatives.
-The ACS joined the Earth Day celebration on April 22, 2003.
+The ACS joined the Earth Day celebration in 2003.
 There have been annual CCEW events ever since.